Michigan sports doctor to plead guilty to having child porn | Taiwan News

 GRAND RAPIDS, Mich.
-(AP) — A former Michigan State University and USA Gymnastics sports doctor accused of sexually assaulting dozens of women and girls plans to plead guilty to unrelated charges of possession of child pornography.
+(AP) — A former sports doctor at Michigan State University and USA Gymnastics is taking a step toward resolving one of four criminal cases against him in Michigan.

-A court document shows that Dr. Larry Nassar is due in federal court Tuesday to change his plea from not guilty to guilty.
+Dr. Larry Nassar is due in federal court Tuesday to plead guilty to child pornography charges.
+It's separate from sexual assault charges involving women and girls who said they were molested when they sought treatment for injuries.

-Nassar was a sports medicine specialist at Michigan State, especially in treating gymnasts in the region.
+Nassar was a sports medicine specialist at Michigan State.
 He also worked for Indianapolis-based USA Gymnastics, which trains Olympians.

 Separately, Nassar is being sued by more than 100 women or girls.